buildpacks/spec/buildpack.md

 **GIVEN:**
 - The final ordered group of Dockerfiles generated during the build-ext phase,
-- Image extension-provided build args specified during the build-ext phase,
+- A list of build args for each Dockerfile specified during the build-ext phase,
-- A UUID provided as a `build_id` build arg,
-- A user id provided as a `user_id` build arg, and a group id provided as a `group_id` build arg,
-- A Dockerfile `FROM` image provided as a `base_image` build arg,

-The `build_id` build arg allows the Dockerfile to invalidate the cache after a certain layer.
-When the `$build_id` build arg is referenced in a `RUN` instruction, all subsequent layers will be rebuilt on the next build (as the value will change).

-The `user_id` and `group_id` build args allow the Dockerfile to reset the image config's `User` field to its original value if the user needs to be changed (e.g., to `root`) during the build in order to perform privileged operations.

 For each Dockerfile in the group in order, the lifecycle MUST apply the Dockerfile to the base image as follows:

+- The lifecycle MUST provide each Dockerfile with:
+- A `base_image` build arg
+  - For the first Dockerfile, the value MUST be the original base image.
+  - When there are multiple Dockerfiles, the value MUST be the intermediate image generated from the application of the previous Dockerfile.
+- A `build_id` build arg
+  - The value MUST be a UUID
+- `user_id` and `group_id` build args
-- For the first Dockerfile, the `base_image` build arg MUST be the original base image.
+  - For the first Dockerfile, the values MUST be the original `uid` and `gid` from the `User` field of the config for the original base image.
-- When there are multiple Dockerfiles, the intermediate image generated from the application of the current Dockerfile MUST be provided as the `base_image` build arg to the next Dockerfile.
+  - When there are multiple Dockerfiles, the values MUST be the `uid` and `gid` from the `User` field of the config for the intermediate image generated from the application of the previous Dockerfile.

 #### Ability to rebase